On completion of this program, students will be able to:

 - Assess new information and data pertaining their validity and applicability to one’s professional decisions.

-Skills
+B. Skills

 - Take accurate, comprehensive and focused medical and dental histories and perform physical examination of head and neck region including the oral cavity.

-- Evaluate the patient’s medical and dental problems and interpret the findings from the various diagnostic aids to formulate appropriate diagnosis
+- Evaluate the patient’s medical and dental problems and interpret the findings from the various diagnostic aids to formulate appropriate diagnosis.

 - Formulate and implement a plan of care for both the prevention and treatment of diseases and refer the advanced cases to other health specialties

-Autonomy and responsibility;
+C1.
+Autonomy and Responsibility:

 - Educate, motivate and convince the patient for prevention, oral health promotion, and wellness.

-Role in context;
+C2.
+Role in Context:

 - Diagnose the molecular basis of diseases and critique knowledge related to the management of dental problems in professional development.